LarryHPham/ang_fe_core/README.md

 If the parent repo already has the core included simply run:

-1. Initialize the parent repo "git clone --recursive https://yourRepoUrl".
+1. Initialize the parent repo `git clone --recursive https://yourRepoUrl`.
 And the folder where the submodule was declared will be populated with the submodule

 If you are creating a new project and want to include the core submodule:

-1. Initialize the parent repo "git clone https://yourRepoUrl".
+1. Initialize the parent repo `git clone https://yourRepoUrl`.

 2. cd into the parent directory you want to add the core submodule into

-3. Initialize the submodule "git submodule add https://github.com/passit/SNT-framework-core-frontend.git"
+3. Initialize the submodule `git submodule add https://github.com/passit/SNT-framework-core-frontend.git`

 If you want to update to the latest version of Core Framework in your project that already includes core:

 1. cd into the core submodule directory

-2. Fetch the latest updates to the core "git fetch"
+2. Fetch the latest updates to the core `git fetch`

-3. Merge the updated changes into the parent project "git merge origin / submodule branch you want to merge from"
+3. Merge the updated changes into the parent project `git merge origin/submodule branch you want to merge from`